JJC-code/JJC-code/README.md

 # 💫 About Me
-👋 Hi, I’m Jacob.<br> 👀 I’m interested in Data Engineering, Blockchain and Python-related issues.<br> 🌱 I’m currently learning Blockchain and Azure Data Factory.<br> 💞️ I’m looking to collaborate on a Data Engineering project.<br> 📫 You can reach me on my social media.
+👋 Hi, I’m Jacob.<br> 👀 I’m interested in Data Engineering, Blockchain and Python-related issues.<br> 🌱 I’m currently learning Blockchain and Azure Data Factory.<br> 💞️ I’m looking to collaborate on a Data Engineering project.<br> 📫 You can reach me on my socials.

 ## 🌐 Socials